birdieee3/etch-a-sketch/README.md

 set up a hover effect so that the divs change color when mouse passes over them => can set up event listeners
-=> on event, add class to the div (and probably not toggle buyt keep the class)
+=> on event, add class to the div (and probably not toggle but keep the class)

 ## 3